opral/monorepo/inlang/source-code/paraglide/paraglide-js/docs/usage.md

 const langStorage = new AsyncLocalStorage()

+// ✅ DO THIS
-// GOOD: when `languageTag` is called inside a route handler
+// ✅ when `languageTag` is called inside a route handler
-// this will return the language for the _current_ request setLanguageTag(() => {
+// ✅ this function will return the language for the current request setLanguageTag(() => {
 	return langStorage.getValue() ?? sourceLanguageTag
 })